 Oh volunteers in China … you know you have to see this place in person.

 We love you China, for a whole lotta reasons.
-I mean, your gorgeously turquoise lakes in this National Park, and the sprawling cities that are just jammed packed with history (and some local snacks we’re not brave enough to try) are reasons enough … but we might just love the fact you have a whole park dedicated to Bruce Lee the very most.
+I mean, your gorgeously turquoise lakes in this National Park, and the sprawling cities that are just jammed packed with history are reasons enough … but we might just love the fact you have a whole park dedicated to Bruce Lee the very most.

 Pst: Wondering what life is like in China?
-Wonder no more — here’s what daily life is like for an ILP volunteer.
+Wonder no more — Find out what volunteering in China is actually like.

 Yep, A WHOLE Park

 Seriously.
 This park is dedicated to the King of Kung Fu, a massive area set apart for admiring nature and martial arts, and a museum full of Bruce Lee's clothes and other artifacts.
-Oh, and you get see all of this (and more) for around $7.
+You can also spend a couple of hours admiring the surrounding park, forests, and walking trails to really get the whole Bruce Lee experience.

-If you’re living in China for a semester, you gotta come see it, especially if you’re going to be living in Southern China.
-If you didn’t know, China is a massive country, so knowing where things are are pretty important.
-This park is located in the Guangdong province, which is in the neighborhood of where a fair amount of ILP volunteers call home.
+If you’re living in China for a semester, you need come see it, especially if you’re going to be living in Southern China.
+China is a massive country, so knowing where things are are pretty important. and this park is located in the Guangdong province, which is in the neighborhood of where a fair amount of ILP volunteers call home.

 What Can’t I Miss?